immersive-web/webxr-ar-module/explainer.md

 }
 ```

+In this sample, the `beginXRSession` function, which is assumed to be run by clicking the "Enter VR" button in the previous sample, requests an `XRSession` that operates in `immersive-vr` mode.
+The `requestSession` method returns a promise that resolves to an `XRSession` upon success.
+When requesting a session, the capabilities that the returned session must have, including it's XR mode, are passed in via an `XRSessionCreationOptions` dictionary.

+If `supportsSessionMode` resolved for a given mode, then requesting a session with the same mode should be reasonably expected to succeed, barring external factors (such as `requestSession` not being called in a user activation event for an immersive session.)
+The UA is ultimately responsible for determining if it can honor the request.

 Only one immersive session per XR hardware device is allowed at a time across the entire UA.
-Any non-immersive sessions are suspended when an immersive session is active.
-Non-immersive sessions are not required to be created within a user activation event unless paired with another option that explicitly does require it.
+All inline sessions are suspended when an immersive session is active.
+Inline sessions are not required to be created within a user activation event unless paired with another option that explicitly does require it.

 Once the session has started, some setup must be done to prepare for rendering.
 - A `XRFrameOfReference` should be created to establish a coordinate system in which `XRDevicePose` data will be defined.
 See the [Spatial Tracking Explainer](spatial-tracking-explainer.md) for more information.